Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/DC.md

 - Internal security patrols / rounds.
 - Access to critical system rooms (data halls) is through security airlocks (bussole) and requires badge-based dual authentication.
 - Cybersecurity: the infrastructure is monitored by a Security Operation Center (SOC), providing continuous threat detection.
-- The facility complies with the PSN’s Technical Security Measures (MTMS), which define guidelines for logical segmentation, risk management, and protection
+- The facility complies with the Technical Security Measures (MTMS), which define guidelines for logical segmentation, risk management, and protection

 **Fire prevention system**